home of Bill Monroe

 Fund-raising is underway to build a Bill Monroe Museum in Rosine.
 It will house a collection of personal items of Bill’s, share the rich history of The Blue Grass Boys and walk you through Bill’s career.

 On the way out I met a couple who were very familar with Melbourne guitarist Nick Charles – a small world.
-They have lived about an hour away for many years and have never been before.
+They have lived about an hour away for many years and have never been to this place before.

 I then visited Bill’s grave site in Rosine.
 He died one day short of twenty years ago to the day.